WWKL: Cool Pop

+Adult Hits and Gen X

-On July 1, 2005, Coolpop was quietly replaced with an Adult Hits format branded as Mix 106.7.
+On July 1, 2005, Coolpop was suddenly replaced with an Adult Hits format branded as Mix 106.7.

 On April 9, 2010, Mix 106.7 was flipped to Channel 106.7, and was reformatted with a 1980s and 1990s Hits/Gen X format.

 Citadel merged with Cumulus Media on September 16, 2011.

+Z Country and Nash-FM

-The Gen X format was dropped on January 20, 2012 at 1:06pm as the station became Z Country 106.7.
+The Gen X format was dropped on January 20, 2012 at 1:06 p.m.
+At that point, the station became WZCY-FM "Z Country 106.7."
 The last song on Channel 106.7 was Bye Bye Bye by *Nsync, and the first song on Z Country 106.7 was This Is Country Music by Brad Paisley.

-On February 3, 2014, at 12 noon local time, WZCY-FM, along with 9 other Cumulus owned country music stations, made the switch to the Nash FM branding as Nash FM 106.7.
+On February 3, 2014, at 12 p.m., WZCY-FM, along with nine other Cumulus-owned country music stations, made the switch to "Nash FM" branding as Nash FM 106.7.
 The final song on Z Country 106.7 was Prayin' for Daylight by Rascal Flatts, while the first song on Nash FM 106.7 was How Country Feels by Randy Houser.

+Top 40 and Rhythmic Contemporary

-On March 15, 2018, at 2PM, WZCY-FM flipped to contemporary hit radio as Hot 106.7, as part of a format swap with WWKL Hot 93.5 (which concurrently took on the Nash FM branding and a gold-based country format).
-The last song on Hot 93.5 was “Young Dumb & Broke” by Khalid, while the first song on Hot 106.7 was "Finesse" by Bruno Mars and Cardi B This move was intended to reduce signal overlap and redundancy with sister country station WIOV-FM, which serves the Lancaster, York, and Reading metropolitan areas, while also using its stronger signal to be more competitive with iHeartMedia's competing WHKF in Harrisburg. iHeartMedia subsequently responded by flipping WHKF to alternative rock and redirecting its listeners to sister station WLAN-FM/Lancaster, which similarly pivoted to serving the entirety of the market, and to take advantage of WWKL's sister station WQXA’s decision to shift from Alternative to Mainstream Rock after WTPA-FM was sold to Educational Media Foundation and flipped to K-Love in January 2018.
+On March 15, 2018, at 2PM, WZCY-FM flipped back to contemporary hit radio as "Hot 106.7".
+This was part of a format swap with WWKL "Hot 93.5" which concurrently took on the Nash FM branding and a gold-based country format.
+The last song on "Hot 93.5" was “Young Dumb & Broke” by Khalid, while the first song on "Hot 106.7" was "Finesse" by Bruno Mars and Cardi B.

+This move was intended to reduce signal overlap and redundancy with co-owned country station WIOV-FM 105.1 in Ephrata.
+WIOV-FM serves the Lancaster, York, and Reading metropolitan areas.
+The stronger signal on 106.7 was thought to be more competitive with iHeartMedia's competing Top 40 outlet WHKF in Harrisburg. iHeartMedia subsequently responded by flipping WHKF to alternative rock and redirecting its listeners to sister station WLAN-FM 96.9 in Lancaster.
+WLAN-FM similarly pivoted to serving the entire South Central Pennsylvania media market.
+It took advantage of WWKL's sister station 105.7 WQXA’s decision to shift from Alternative Rock to Mainstream Rock after WTPA-FM was sold to the Educational Media Foundation and flipped to "K-Love," the national Contemporary Christian network, in January 2018.

+In April 2024, WWKL shifted its format from Top 40/CHR to rhythmic contemporary.
+It continues to call itself "Hot 106.7."